Harry A. Brown: At Illinois State Normal University

 Brown became the seventh president at Illinois State Normal University in 1930, succeeding the longest-serving president to date, David Felmley.
-Brown’s tenure began with optimism and hope; he planned to bring similar administrative changes he implemented at Oshkosh to Illinois State Normal and modernize the growing school.
+Brown's tenure began with optimism and hope; he planned to bring similar administrative changes he implemented at Oshkosh to Illinois State Normal and modernize the growing school.
 Though Felmley successfully managed the school during difficult years, the administrative structure had become unorganized.
-The university dropped from the North Central Association’s ‘A’ rating and was in danger of losing its accreditation.
-Brown reorganized the administrative and academic structure of the university, implementing departments (then known as ‘divisions’) and grouping similar courses into like areas.
+The university dropped from the North Central Association's 'A' rating and was in danger of losing its accreditation.
+Brown reorganized the administrative and academic structure of the university, implementing departments (then known as 'divisions') and grouping similar courses into like areas.
 The reorganization also required hiring a new director of training schools and other supervisory positions.
-Brown’s changes were not adequately discussed with faculty, causing discontent among many on staff.
+Brown's changes were not adequately discussed with faculty, causing discontent among many on staff.

-Though Brown’s reorganization efforts saved the university’s accreditation, several ISNU faculty members questioned Brown’s administrative activities while at Oshkosh.
-ISNU faculty contacted Oshkosh to inquire about course credits awarded to some of Brown’s former students.
+Though Brown's reorganization efforts saved the university's accreditation, several Illinois State Normal University faculty members questioned Brown's administrative activities while at Oshkosh.
+Illinois State Normal University faculty contacted Oshkosh to inquire about course credits awarded to some of Brown's former students.
 The inquiry and growing debate forced Brown to resign from the presidency on June 30, 1933.
 Brown visited his former campus in Wisconsin the following week, bringing the documents he claimed were in question.
 However, the question of their validity remained, and further investigation at Oshkosh uncovered more questions.
 Ultimately, five faculty members were asked to resign from Oshkosh.

 Later years and death

-After he resigned from the ISNU presidency, Brown returned to the classroom and earned his Ph.D. in Education from Columbia University.
+After he resigned from the Illinois State Normal University presidency, Brown returned to the classroom and earned his Ph.D. in education from Columbia University.
 He served as the superintendent of schools in Needham, Massachusetts, before retiring from public education and working as a full-time author of educational materials.
 Brown died on July 5, 1949, and is buried in Needham Cemetery in Needham, Massachusetts.